guxi11/markable/CONTRIBUTING.md

 Pull Requests will be considered.
 Please submit pull requests against the develop branch.

 Follow the existing code style.
 Check the tests succeed.
+Run the build.

 * `npm test`
+* `npm run build`

 Don't update the CHANGELOG or command version number.
 That gets done by maintainers when preparing the release.